 Your immigration attorney will use the information obtained from the FOIA Request to better understand your legal circumstances and to help build your visa future application in a way that will simultaneously maximize the odds of approval and minimize the chances of further complications or denial.

 A provision exists under U.S. Law for the issuance of a returning resident, special immigrant visa, to a Green Card holder who remained outside the United States for longer than one year, (or beyond the validity period of a Re-entry Permit, which is 2 years), due to circumstances proven to be beyond their control.

 How do I qualify for returning residence status?

 You will need to prove to the Consular Officer that you:

-- Had the status of a lawful permanent resident at the time of departure from the United States;
+- Had the status of a Lawful Permanent Resident (LPR) at the time of your departure from the United States;

-- Are returning to the United States from a temporary visit abroad and, if the stay abroad was protracted, this was caused by reasons beyond your control and for which you were not responsible.
+- Are returning to the United States from a temporary visit abroad and, if the stay abroad was prolonged, that this was caused by reasons beyond your control and for which you cannot reasonably be deemed responsible.

 What do I need to do to apply for a returning resident visa?